 While she was a student at the University of Minnesota, Ami worked with victim/survivors of sexual assault and relationship violence as a volunteer and intern at The Aurora Center.
-She’s served on the Minnesota Coalition Against Sexual Assault’s Medical Forensic Exam Access Project team and on their Public Policy Committee, and recently completed an internship with MNCASA where she worked to develop a toolkit to help Sexual Assault Response Teams get off the ground.
+She’s served on the Minnesota Coalition Against Sexual Assault’s Medical Forensic Exam Access Project team and on their Public Policy Committee, and completed an internship with MNCASA, where she worked to develop a toolkit to help Sexual Assault Response Teams get off the ground.

 Ami is passionate about making systems work better for victim/survivors of violence.
-This past session she authored legislation that expands the definition of authority figure in cases of criminal misconduct with minors.
+This past session she authored legislation that expands the definition of authority figure in cases of criminal sexual misconduct with minors.
 Her bill established a 120 day look-back period for determining if a perpetrator was in a position of authority.
 This legislation was approved as part of the public safety budget and was signed into law by Governor Walz.